Assignment 7: System Monitor with Interrupts

 ps2 clock

 Tip: polling versus interrupt Our reference version of the ps2 module supports both reading in polling mode and reading by interrupts; the mode is configurable via an internal switch.
 Your ps2 module does not support a switchable version.
 Instead, you will have two distinct ps2 modules: the original assign5/ps2.c that reads via polling and the reworked assign7/ps2.c that reads by interrupt.
-(You will not use assign5 version going forward; but the file is preserved in your assign5 directory if you want to review it.)
+You will not use assign5 version going forward; but the file is preserved in your assign5 directory if you want to review it.

 3) Use ring buffer

-Create a new ring buffer queue in ps2_new and add it as a new field in the ps_device_t struct.
-Your handler function will enqueue the completed scancode.
-The ps2_read function blocks (spins) until there is a scancode available in the queue, then dequeues and returns it. ps2_read always returns a scancode, either a scancode already stored in the queue or waits for a new scancode to be enqueued.
+Change ps2_read to no longer poll; it instead waits until there a scancode available in the queue which it then dequeues and returns it. ps2_read always returns a scancode, either a scancode already stored in the queue or waits for a new scancode to be enqueued.

 Testing and debugging